gbv/beaconspec/beacon.md

 ### SOURCESET

-The source dataset can be identified by the `SOURCESET` meta field, which MUST be an URI if given.
+The source dataset can be identified by the `SOURCESET` meta field, which MUST be a URI if given.

 ### TARGETSET

-The target dataset can be identified by the `TARGETSET` meta field, which MUST be an URI if given.
+The target dataset can be identified by the `TARGETSET` meta field, which MUST be a URI if given.

 ### NAME